inferiorhumanorgans/meishi/README.md

 * WebDAV extended MKCOL ([RFC 5689](http://tools.ietf.org/html/rfc5689))
   - Not yet implemented.
 Currently users and address books are provisioned with the web based interface.
 * vCard 3.0 ([RFC 6352](http://tools.ietf.org/html/rfc6352))
   - Yes.
-Meishi uses the Vcard gem which is merely Vpim updated for Ruby 1.9 compatibility.
+Meishi uses the [Vcard gem](http://rubygems.org/gems/vcard) which is merely [Vpim](http://rubygems.org/gems/vpim) updated for Ruby 1.9 compatibility.

 ## TODO

-* Submit pull requests to or properly fork dav4rack so we can use it as a gem and not a deprecated plugin
+* Submit pull requests to or properly fork dav4rack so we can use it as a gem and not from a git repo
 * Tests, tests, and more tests
 * Fill in the DAV bits
-* Refactor the DAV controller
 * grep -r TODO * | egrep -v "^(README|Binary)" | cut -d ' ' -f 2- | sed 's/.*#.//g'

 ## License